papoanaya/monitor_newlisp/bb-wx/README.md

     * xymonserver.cfg

-2. The following needs to be configured in the script to get the right weather data.
-For get the valid values, go to mobile.weather.gov and do a search by zip code.
-On the top of the browser, the returned URL will show the following values:
+2. The following needs to be configured in the script to get the right weather data with the zip code.
     * zipcode - Zip Code

     Make a note on those being that they need to be entered in the script in the following lines:

     ``` lisp
         (setq buffer (getWxInformation "08854"))
         (setq values (list (list "Piscataway" (getTemp buffer))))